 Abundances of Golden Perch were similar in all years, except in 2020 where they were lower (Figure 4).
-The sampling methodology included fyke nets and electrofishing in 2017-19, but electrofishing only in 2020 and 2021.
-Recruits of this species are difficult to catch using electrofishing sampling methodology with the recruits detected in 2018 and 2019 (Figure 4) via fyke netting.
-No recruits have been detected via electrofishing in all five years of sampling.
-Juveniles and adults have been recorded in all five sampling years, though the population is dominated by adult fish.
-A higher proportion of juveniles were detected in 2021 sampling (Figure 4, Figure 5).
+The sampling methodology included fyke nets and electrofishing in 2017-19, but electrofishing only from 2020-22.
+Recruits of this species are difficult to catch using electrofishing sampling methods.
+Recruits were detected in 2018 and 2019 (Figure 4) via fyke netting and by electrofishing in 2022 for the first time.
+Juveniles and adults have been recorded in all six sampling years, though the population is dominated by adult fish.
+A higher proportion of juveniles were detected in 2021 sampling (Figure 4).
+A wide size range from recruits to large adults was recorded in 2022 (Figure 5).
 All Golden Perch in the Wimmera River are a result of stockings (ARI unpublished data).